ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 1. Repeat the `curl` command several times.
 Notice how it returns a different name as it goes through all the virtual server instances attached to the backend pool of the Private Path Service NLB.

-Congratulations!
-Your Private Path service is working as expected and is ready to be published for others to consume.
+Congratulations, your Private Path service is working as expected and is ready to be published for others to consume.

 ## Expand the tutorial
 {: #vpc-pps-basics-next}
 {: step}

-This tutorial focuses on the basics of Private Path service with a provider application in one VPC and a consumer in another VPC, all within the same account.
+This tutorial focuses on the basics of Private Path service with a provider application in one VPC and a consumer in another VPC, all within the same account:

-Once your provider application is ready for consumption by others, it is likely that it will be accessed by clients running in other {{site.data.keyword.cloud_notm}} accounts.

-You will need to [publish](/docs/vpc?topic=vpc-pps-activating&interface=ui) the Private Path service to enable this scenario.
+- The next step is to [publish](/docs/vpc?topic=vpc-pps-activating&interface=ui) the Private Path service.
+Once published, clients in other {{site.data.keyword.cloud_notm}} accounts can make a connection request to access the application.

-[Communicating connection information to consumers](/docs/vpc?topic=vpc-pps-ui-communicate&interface=ui), [reviewing connection requests](/docs/vpc?topic=vpc-pps-ui-reviewing&interface=ui) and streamlining the process with [account policies](/docs/vpc?topic=vpc-pps-about-account-policies&interface=ui) will also be part of the successful onboarding of consumers.
+-  [Communicating connection information to consumers](/docs/vpc?topic=vpc-pps-ui-communicate&interface=ui), [reviewing connection requests](/docs/vpc?topic=vpc-pps-ui-reviewing&interface=ui) and streamlining the process with [account policies](/docs/vpc?topic=vpc-pps-about-account-policies&interface=ui) are also part of the successful onboarding of consumers.

 ## Remove resources
 {: #vpc-pps-basics-removeresources}